azinke/mmwave-repack/README.md

 If the output directory does not already exist, it will be created.
 Other options would keep their default values and MIMO frames will be saved in the specified output directory.

-2. Defining the number of samples per chirp or chrip loop
+3. Defining the number of samples per chirp or chrip loops per frame

 ```bash
 python repack.py -ns <nb-samples-per-chrip> -nc <nb-chrip-loop> -i <path-to-recording-folder>